-In MPS I both the liver and spleen become enlarged (hepatosplenomegaly) by accumulation of GAG.
-The large liver is less of a problem in individuals with attenuated MPS I. It does not usually cause liver problems, but it can interfere with eating, breathing and the proper fitting of clothes.
+In individuals with MPS VII, both liver and spleen become enlarged (hepatosplenomegaly) by accumulation of GAG.
+The large liver does not usually cause liver problems, but it can interfere with eating and breathing and the proper fitting of clothes.

 Abdomen and hernias